osmueed/MyDiaryApp/README.md

 # MyDiaryApp
-A minimal, distraction-free personal diary for Windows – no installation, no internet, just run the .exe and start writing.
+A minimal, distraction-free personal diary – no installation, no internet, just run the .exe and start writing.

 🗂️ Features
 Write and save daily entries

 View past notes by date

-Lightweight .exe file (no Python required)
+Lightweight .exe file

 All data saved locally, privately